Health and Safety

 Health and Safety Initiatives

 At overseas locations in the tobacco business with driving vehicles, we are introducing an app that analyzes driver behavior and provides tailored individual advice.
-The app is currently being used by around 3,000 drivers.
-We also hold safe driving trainings for drivers who have a high risk of causing accidents.
-In addition, we have introduced guidelines aimed at preventing accidents involving pedestrians to increase driver safety awareness and risk management capabilities, while fostering a safety culture.
+The app is currently being used by around 3,600 drivers.
+We assess the risk profile in their driving, and hold safe driving training for drivers who are judged to require intensive support.
+In addition, based on guidelines aimed at preventing accidents involving pedestrians, we are working to increase driver safety awareness and risk management capabilities, while fostering a safety culture.

 On locations with machinery operation, we are involved in the formulation of targets and plans, the identification of risks through hazard prediction activities, the implementation of measures to reduce risks such as modifying machinery, and the evaluation and auditing of these initiatives.

-Among these, in the tobacco business we have created procedure manuals for safe operations during machine operation and maintenance, and roll out globally.
-We also collaborate with machinery manufacturers to improve the design and safety standards of machinery.
-Moreover, in addition to complying with local laws and regulations, we are working to obtain ISO 45001 certification, the international standard for occupational health and safety management systems, on a global basis.
-Approximately 70% of tobacco factories have obtained this certification.
+Moreover, in addition to complying with laws and regulations, we are working to obtain ISO 45001 certification, the international standard for occupational health and safety management systems, on a global basis.
+Approximately 90% of tobacco factories have obtained this certification.

-The TableMark group in our processed food business has been conducting group-wide initiatives under the Zero Work Accident Project, with members from across multiple companies and divisions.
+The TableMark group in our processed food business has been conducting group-wide initiatives under the Zero Work-Related Accident Project, with members from across multiple companies and divisions.

-To address work accidents involving operating machines, the group is working to enhance education on safe operation including on-the-job training and to implement factory inspections by other manufacturing sites and external experts.
+To address work-related accidents involving machinery operation, the group is working to enhance education on safe operation including on-the-job training and to implement factory inspections by other manufacturing sites and external experts.
 It is also trying to strengthen connections between manufacturing sites by sharing the result of risk assessments and establishing unified rules.

-<Main Health and Safety Education and Training for FY2024>
+<Main Health and Safety Education and Training for FY2025>

 Topic Content